 I see in media that some lipsticks still contain lead.
 Please be careful about that and ask the manufacturer of your brand about it, or you will not know.
 A few years ago a study looked at lipsticks and glosses of a small group of teenage girls and found 75% of them to contain lead (other heavy metals were found too, like cadmium).
 Even Burt’s Bees contained traces of lead!!!!
 Later FDA reviewed 400 lipstick brands.
 Here are some results:

 To give you a sense what 5ppm means, California considers 5 parts per million and less as safe in personal care product.
 As you can see, 2 brands are around 7ppm while another three about 5ppm.
 And do not hold your breath to see FDA impose any legal actions on these companies as it has a notorious reputation.
-For example, in its long history, it has only banned about toxins.
-In comparison, a much younger EU has banned about 1300 chemicals.
+For example, in its long history, it has only banned 9 toxins (4 of them had been in use before the Toxic Substances Control Act of 1976), so only 5 new chemicals since then!!!
+In comparison, a much younger EU has banned about 1300 chemicals so far.
+I cannot express how frustrating this is, while our population is exceedingly toxic.*

 What to do about your lipstick